EventSaucePHP/ObjectHydrator/README.md

 checked once and trusted many times.

 The use of objects also has down-sides, some more impactful than others.
-One of these is the burdon of converting data into objects, which is what this library aims to eliminate.
+One of these is the burden of converting data into objects, which is what this library aims to eliminate.
 By providing a predictable convention much of the conversion can be automated away.
 The use of instrumentation (in the form of property casters) expands these capabilities by allowing users to provide re-usable building blocks that provide full control as to how properties are